Suing Outside of Workers’ Compensation: A Guide for Injured Employees

 Even if you believe your place of employment is totally safe, you or someone you know may one day sustain workplace injuries that render you unable to earn a living wage for a period of time.
 You might be under the impression that the only way to receive financial compensation to pay for medical bills and lost wages is to file a workers’ compensation claim.
 Although that may be appropriate in many cases, there are some specific exceptions to this standard procedure.

 Workers’ compensation can provide much-needed benefits to an injured employee, but these claims won’t provide compensation for pain and suffering, nor will they discipline an employer for failing to provide a safe work environment.
-If you have sustained workplace injuries in any of the following ways, be sure to contact personal injury attorneys in your areas to ask whether suing your employer or other party might be the best route to take.
+If you have sustained workplace injuries in any of the following ways, be sure to contact personal injury attorneys in your areas to ask whether suing your employer or other parties might be the best route to take.

 You might be able to file a personal injury lawsuit for a workplace injury if…